Leopold II of Belgium: Attempted assassination

-The king replied after the attack to a senator: "My dear senator, if fate wants me shot, too bad!" ("Mon cher Sénateur, si la fatalité veut que je sois atteint, tant pis"!)

-After the failed regicide, the king's security was questioned, because the glass of the landaus was 2 cm thick.
-Elsewhere in Europe, the news of this assassination attempt was received with alarm.
+Belgians rejoiced that the king was safe: later in the day, in the Royal Theatre of La Monnaie before Tristan und Isolde was performed, the orchestra played The Brabançonne, which was sung loudly and ended with loud cheers and applause.
 Heads of state and the pope sent telegrams to the king congratulating him for surviving the assassination attempt.

-The Belgians rejoiced that the king was safe.
-Later in the day, in the Royal Theatre of La Monnaie before Tristan und Isolde was performed, the orchestra played The Brabançonne, which was sung loudly and ended with loud cheers and applause.
+After the attack, Leopold replied to a senator: "My dear senator, if fate wants me shot, too bad!
+(Mon cher Sénateur, si la fatalité veut que je sois atteint, tant pis!).